 - HONR 208, 209, 210, 212 or 216 Area Studies courses (Choose 2 courses - 3 credit hours each)

 - Satisfying Area Studies requirements when Studying Abroad:

-- FNAR 342-A01 "Art in Rome" course will be offered at the Rome Center, Summer Session 1, 2014.
-Please register for FNAR 342-A01.
-This course will satisfy one Area Studies Requirement-"Encountering Europe".
+- PLSC 100/HONR 216B "Political Theory/Encountering Europe" course will be offered at the Rome Center, Summer Session 1, 2015.
+This course will satisfy one Area Studies Requirement.